Nowell 'not available' for England World Cup squad

 Last updated on .From the section Rugby Union

-Exeter winger Jack Nowell says he will not make himself available for England's World Cup squad.
+Exeter Chiefs winger Jack Nowell says he will not make himself available for England's World Cup squad.

-The 30-year-old, who is set to join La Rochelle this summer, has been to the last two World Cups and won 45 caps.
+The 30-year-old, who is set to join La Rochelle this summer, has been to the past two World Cups and won 46 caps.

+Nowell has been managing a knee injury and has only played in the Heineken Champions Cup for Exeter since the end of March.

 "No World Cup, I'm not doing the World Cup.
 I am just going to chill," Nowell told the RugbyPass Offload podcast.